 Changes to the Product Backlog

-Big changes in the Product Backlog can disrupt the shape of the burn chart.
+Big changes in the Product Backlog can disrupt the shape of the Burndown Chart.
 And thus strongly falsify the picture of work progress and Team effectiveness.
 This happens when new User Stories appear.
 And those which are close to the implementation phase are often broken into smaller parts.
 It also happens that the Client resigns from some Product functionalities.

-Therefore, when interpreting the burn chart, one must be guided by knowledge and experience in evaluating the Team’s performance.
+Therefore, when interpreting the Burndown Chart, one must be guided by knowledge and experience in evaluating the Team’s performance.
 And also take into account the variability of the Backlog.
 If the chart is not the only metric used to evaluate performance, the other charts will allow you to see a more complete picture of the progress of the work.

 - Glossary of basic terms, roles and notions